ciarancoady98/Github-Access/README.md

 Contains the most up-to-date working version of the application.
 The application works in two parts, the server and the client.

 ### Note
-The initially github access part of this project is described by commit 358fd5036cd3b4fca2840a4d9d763178f31b01a1.
+The initial github access part of this project is described by commit 358fd5036cd3b4fca2840a4d9d763178f31b01a1.

 ## Server
 The server is a command line data gathering application written in nodejs.
 This application gathers data using the github api about a logged in user and their followers.
 It then analyses users commits and the sentiment of commit messages using microsoft text analysis.
 Then all data is stored to a mongodb database where it can later be used by the client.